-6. In the Add Cloudera Manager screen:
+- 6. In the Add Cloudera Manager screen: - a.

-- a.
 Enter a name for this deployment of Cloudera Manager in the Cloudera Manager name field. - b.
 In the Instance Template field, select Create New Instance Template. - c.
-The Instance Template model screen displays.

-7. In the Instance Template model screen, do the following:
+The Instance Template model screen displays. - 7.
+In the Instance Template model screen, do the following: - a.

-- a.
 In the Instance Template name field, enter a name for the template. - b.
-In the Instance Type field, select STANDARD DS13 or STANDARD DS14. - c.
-In the Image Alias field, select cloudera-centos-6-latest. - d.
+In the VirtualMachine Size field, select one of the available sizes. - c.
+In the Image Alias field, select one of the available images. - d.
 In the Tags field, add one or more tags to associate with the instance. - e.
 In the Compute Resource Group field, enter the name of the resource group you created earlier to house the VM. - f.
 In the Virtual Network Resource Group field, enter the name where the virtual network resource resides. - g.
 In the Virtual Network field, enter the name of the virtual network. - h.
 In the Subnet Name field, enter the name of the subnet you wish to use. - i.
 In the Host FQDN suffix field, enter the name of the host FQDN suffix you would like your cluster host to use.
 This is the DNS domain of your cluster hosts. - j.
 In the Network Security Group Resource Group field, enter the name of the resource group where the network security group resource resides. - k.
 In the Network Security Group field, enter the name of the network security group. - I. Select Yes in the Public IP field if you want to assign a public IP address to the VM.
 The default value is No. - m In the Availability Set field, enter the name of the availability set you created in earlier steps. - n.
 In the Instance name prefix field under Advanced Options, enter the desired instance name prefix. - o.
-In the Data Disk Count field in Advanced Options, enter the desired number of data disks to attach for the VM. - p.
+In the Storage Account Type field, select PremiumLRS.
+For instance templates intended for worker nodes, you can select StandardLRS.
+Please refer to the Cloudera Reference Architecture on Azure for details on supported storage account types and configurations. - p.
+In the Data Disk Count field in Advanced Options, enter the desired number of data disks to attach for the VM. - q.
+In the Data Disk Size in GiB field, select 1023. - r.
+Leave the SSH username field blank to use the username you set at step 4.k above. - s.
 In the Bootstrap script field in Advanced Options, paste in or upload the desired custom bootstrap script.